Virtual Cockpit

 - Airspeed Indicator — GPS speed vs zero

-- Turn Coordinator - GPS turn rate vs level
+- Turn Coordinator — GPS turn rate vs magnetic turn rate

 - Heading Indicator — GPS track vs magnetic compass